-They all are
+• They all are

-An OS serves three masters
+An OS serves three constituencies

-- 1. Give users a desktop environment - 2.
-Give applications a more usable abstraction of the hardware - 3.
-Give hardware manufacturers an abstraction of the applications
+- 1. Human users: a desktop environment - 2.
+Application Developers: More usable abstractions of the hardware - 3.
+Hardware manufacturers: An abstraction of the applications to the device

 Why Study Operating Systems?

 - Primary Goal: Demystify how computers work - Lots of abstractions and heuristics between your application and the hardware - A good computer scientist should understand what happens inside the system when one types a command - Secondary: Learn how to write robust programs - OSes like Linux have many users and work on a wide range of hardware - Deal with subtle issues: concurrency, consistency, etc.